Mystixor/BotW-Save-Editor/README.md

 In case you encounter any problems with the GUI, please make an issue or notify me via Discord, you can find me on the BotW Modding Discord (Mika#1257).

+# Troubleshooting
+If the dll MSVCP140.dll is missing please install Microsoft Visual C++ Redistributable for Visual Studio 2017

 # License stuff
 You may use my code in any way you wish, as long as I'm openly credited ;)